 Clarence House was built between 1825 and 1827 to the designs of John Nash for Prince William Henry, Duke of Clarence (later King William IV) and his wife Adelaide.
 With four storeys and a pristine white facade, Nash created a bright, stuccoed mansion of classical proportions.
 But the final cost of £22,232 was more than double what he had originally estimated, the Royal Collection Trust reveal

 Little remains of Nash' original structure as the building was heavily damaged by enemy bombing during The Blitz.

 Who lives at Clarence House?

 Charles and Camilla have been residents of Clarence House for almost 20 years, having lived there since 2003.
 While it is yet to be officially confirmed whether the King and Queen Consort will live at Buckingham Palace, reports from The Independent suggest that the couple will remain at Clarence House until the major refurbishment works at Buckingham Palace have been completed.
 There is currently a 10-year renovation project in the works to keep the building fit for the future.

-Before Charles and Camilla's residency, Clarence House was the home of Queen Elizabeth II (then Princess Elizabeth) and Prince Philip, The Duke of Edinburgh following their marriage in 1947 until her accession as Queen in 1952.
+Before Charles and Camilla's residency, Clarence House was the home of Queen Elizabeth II (then Princess Elizabeth) and Prince Philip, The Duke of Edinburgh following their wedding in 1947 until her accession as Queen in 1952.
+The Victorian interiors were given a fresh new appearance under The Duke of Edinburgh's guidance and much of the furniture installed there came in the form of wedding presents.
 Charles lived here too between the ages of one and three, and his sister, Princess Anne, was born at Clarence House in August 1950.